Ukraine: Architecture

 Ukrainian architecture includes the motifs and styles that are found in structures built in modern Ukraine, and by Ukrainians worldwide.
 These include initial roots which were established in the state of Kievan Rus'.
-Following the Christianization of Kievan Rus', Ukrainian architecture has been influenced by Byzantine architecture.
-After the Mongol invasion of Kievan Rus', it continued to develop in the Kingdom of Galicia-Volhynia.
+Following the Christianisation of Kievan Rus', Ukrainian architecture has been influenced by Byzantine architecture.
+After the Mongol invasion of Kievan Rus', the Galician style continued to develop in the Kingdom of Galicia–Volhynia.

 After the union with the Tsardom of Russia, architecture in Ukraine began to develop in different directions, with many structures in the larger eastern, Russian-ruled area built in the styles of Russian architecture of that period, whilst the western region of Galicia developed under Polish and Austro-Hungarian architectural influences.
+Still, a separate Ukrainian Baroque style was developed by the Ukrainian Cossacks in 17th–18th centuries, and Ukrainian Art Nouveau had limited success in the 20th century.
 Ukrainian national motifs would eventually be used during the period of the Soviet Union and in modern independent Ukraine.
 However, much of the contemporary architectural skyline of Ukraine is dominated by Soviet-style Khrushchyovkas, or low-cost apartment buildings.

 Weaving and embroidery

 Artisan textile arts play an important role in Ukrainian culture, especially in Ukrainian wedding traditions.
 Ukrainian embroidery, weaving and lace-making are used in traditional folk dress and in traditional celebrations.
 Ukrainian embroidery varies depending on the region of origin and the designs have a long history of motifs, compositions, choice of colours and types of stitches.
 Use of colour is very important and has roots in Ukrainian folklore.
 Embroidery motifs found in different parts of Ukraine are preserved in the Rushnyk Museum in Pereiaslav.

 National dress is woven and highly decorated.
 Weaving with handmade looms is still practised in the village of Krupove, situated in Rivne Oblast.
-The village is the birthplace of two internationally-recognized personalities in the scene of national crafts fabrication: Nina Myhailivna and Uliana Petrivna.
+The village is the birthplace of two internationally recognised personalities in the scene of national crafts fabrication: Nina Myhailivna and Uliana Petrivna.